 This phase of training attracts a separate $400 registration fee which you will be asked to pay once you choose to register and pay for the online training on the bottom of this page.

-Please note: You must complete all 6 modules successfully within 6 months of registration to commence phase 2 face to face workshop training.
+Please note: You must complete all 6 modules successfully within 6 months of registration in order to commence phase 2 face to face workshop training.
 Otherwise you will be required to re-register, pay the registration fee and complete all 6 modules (even if you have previously complete some modules), before being eligible to proceed to phase 2 training.

 If you are having trouble login in to the Training Centre, please refer to the Help page located at the top right menu bar of the website where you can find useful tips for troubleshooting.
 You will also find a link to submit a query with the website manager if you are still unable to resolve the issue.